tim-br/android_chat_app/README.md

 # android_chat_app

-A very minimalist skeletor for a native chat app in android.
+A very minimalist skeleton for a native chat app in android.